thunder-engine/thunder-doc/reference/objectsystem.rst

 ----

-.. _api_ObjectSystem_143e8d26:
+.. _api_ObjectSystem_6de1c905:

  :ref:`Object<api_Object>` * **ObjectSystem::toObject** (:ref:`Variant<api_Variant>` & *variant*, :ref:`Object<api_Object>` * *parent* = nullptr, :ref:`TString<api_TString>` & *name* = TString())

 Returns object deserialized from *variant* based representation.
 The Variant representation can be loaded from BSON or JSON formats or retrieved from memory.
-Deserialization will try to restore objects hierarchy with *parent*, its properties and connections.
+Deserialization will try to restore objects hierarchy with parent, its properties and connections.
 The root object will be created with a *name* in case of this parameter provided.

 ----

-.. _api_ObjectSystem_d6a9437b:
+.. _api_ObjectSystem_79e2a135:

  :ref:`Variant<api_Variant>`  **ObjectSystem::toVariant** (:ref:`Object<api_Object>` * *object*, bool  *force* = false)